michalmusil/tire-ocr/docs/docs/node-creation-2.md

 }
 ```

-The `nodeId` at the root of the message is a unique identifier for your node.
-You can choose any arbitrary string, but it must be unique among all other nodes on the platform.
-The procedures array lists all procedures offered by your node, each with a unique `id`, a `schemaVersion` (set to `1` for now), and `input` and `output` schemas in the ApScheme format.
+The `nodeId` must be a globally unique string.
+The procedures array lists all the functionalities your node provides, including their node-unique IDs and ApScheme input/output contracts.

-#### Creating a Custom Queue and Binding to a Topic
+#### Dedicated Queue

-To receive pipeline commands, your node must declare a dedicated queue on the RabbitMQ broker.
-This queue **must be named the same as your node's ID**.
-The Orchestration Runner uses a topic exchange named `run-pipeline` to send messages to individual nodes.
-To ensure your node's queue receives these messages, you must bind it to the topic `run-pipeline.<your-node-id>`.
-For our example, the topic would be `run-pipeline.word-processor`.
+To receive work, your node needs its own queue.
+This queue **must have the same name as your `nodeId`**.
+You then need to bind this queue to the `run-pipeline` topic exchange using a topic pattern that matches your queue name: `run-pipeline.<your-node-id>`.
+This setup ensures that your node only receives messages intended for it.

-### 2. Implementing Your Procedures
+### 2. Implementing the Procedure Logic

-After the initial RabbitMQ configuration, you can implement the actual logic for your node's procedures.
-Each procedure must have a unique ID within the node and defined ApScheme interfaces for its input and output.
-These parameters must be included in the periodic node advertisement.
+Once the messaging setup is complete, you can focus on the core logic of your procedures.

-#### Consuming and Routing Messages
+#### Handling Incoming Messages

-Your node should be actively listening for messages on its dedicated queue.
-Upon receiving a message, it will have the following format:
+When a message arrives on your queue, it will contain all the information needed to execute a step in a pipeline.

 ```json
 {